gustavo-fior/vayo.cc/README.md

 # TODO

-- 🟡  allow users to edit and have a custom sort for folders (will need to redesign the folders)
+- 🟡  allow users to edit and have a custom sort for folders (will need to redesign the folders, maybe use [this](https://vaul.emilkowal.ski/))
+- 🟡  check why puppeteer does not work in production
 - 🟢  add animation to the deletion of a bookmark
 - 🟢  shared folder
 - 🟢  improve perfomance